KTM Fuel Pumps, are Twins really Twins?

 First of all, consider that with the OEM design, all fuel must be "sucked" (it's not entirely true, it's mostly gravity feed) through the strainer.
 The "teabag" within the KTM OEM design is smallish and quite too dense and therefore prone to clog and create problems to the fuel pump.

-What our filter is less protective?
-On the contrary, but we have applied the correct filtration design: prefiltering must be of the proper “type”or the fuel pump will be damaged.
-But a real filtration is multi steps, not single flat layer.
+What?
+Is our filter less protective?
+On the contrary, but we have applied the correct filtration design: prefiltering must be of the proper "type"or the fuel pump will be damaged.
+However, a real filtration is multi steps, not single flat layer.
 Our Godzilla uses a multi step filtration and a much larger surface optimizing both fuel flow and correct filtration/media saturation.